EU Green Deal Simplification Tracker

 Implementing Acts

-Secondary legislation expected to be adopted throughout 2025.
+Secondary legislation expected to be adopted throughout 2025 and 2026

 *Under discussion*